sdmisra/inndex/README.md

 ## Abstract:
 [//]: <>
-This project allows users to log into an account for a hotel in order to browse and book rooms.
+This application allows users to log into an account for a hotel in order to browse and book rooms.
 They have the ability to look through their previous reservations at our Woodland Retreat Hotel, and reserve a new room to return back to the embrace of our woodland respite!

 ## Installation Instructions:
 [//]: <>